 social security numbers

 In order to work in the United States, you must apply for a Social Security Number (SSN).
 All individuals in J‐1 status are eligible to apply for an SSN even if they are not currently employed in the United States.
 This number serves as your unique taxpayer identification number.
-You may apply for an SSN after you have checked in with the Office of International Programs, and your SEVIS record has been registered.
+You may apply for an SSN after you have checked in with the Office of Global Services, and your SEVIS record has been registered.

 banking & living expenses